This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 5. Neurological/developmental exam findings consistent with late infantile Krabbe disease

-3. Participants must have received HSCT at least 90 days prior to dosing date
+3. Participants must be considered candidates for HSCT or have received HSCT at least 21 days prior to dosing date

 Exclusion Criteria: